WebOfTrustInfo/rwot9-prague/final-documents/alice-attempts-abuse-verifiable-credential.md

 Next, Alice tries to forge a new prescription credential for melange.
 However, she already knows that the pharmacy performs signature verification, so having a credential with an invalid or missing signature would not work.
 This is not stopping Alice, though.
 She has recently taken a course about DIDs and verifiable credentials, and even knows that the pharmacy is looking up the doctor’s public key on a public blockchain.
 Thus, she invents a doctor’s office with its own DID and key-pair, and registers that DID on the blockchain.
 She then issues herself a new prescription credential, using the made-up doctor’s DID as the issuer.
 Since this credential has a valid signature, will her mischief succeed?

 No matter which type of credential Alice is holding, when she presents this credential to the pharmacy, the pharmacy resolves the issuer’s DID and successfully verifies the signature.
 This foils Alice’s evil plans once again, for the pharmacy’s verification process fails with the error “Credential is not issued by certified doctor’s office.”
 Verification relies on a trust framework\[[2](#2)\]&mdash;a published behavioral agreement adopted by mutual consent of all stakeholders.
-In our setting, we assume that there exists a trust framework governing the issuance of health care related credentials, such as prescriptions.
+In our setting, we assume that there exists a trust framework governing the issuance of health care related credentials such as prescriptions.
 In particular, the trust framework specifies which issuers are authorized to issue prescription credentials.
 Alice’s made-up doctor’s office does not belong to this list of issuers, so her forged credential is rejected.

 ### Alice tries to use prescription after expiration